sunnivi/johhat.github.io/readme.md

 A github pages page.
-It is based on the standard jekyll template, but with bootrap added.
+It is based on the standard jekyll template.
 Gulp used as build system.

 ##To test locally
 1. Install jekyll following the [github pages guide][gh-pages-jekyll-guide].